 1 was the only link they had.
-In the hospital we didn't 2 really have any link with them apart from contacting them about their surgery.
+In the hospital we didn't 2 really have any link with them apart from contacting 3 them about their surgery.
 GPs were fundamental.
-3 Okay.
+4 164 Q. Okay.
 You made quite a lot of comments about culture.
-4 164 0.
-5 we have had from a variety of people that there have 12:25 been problems with the silos of management and 6 7 leadership.
+5 104 ų.
+We have had from a variety of people that there have 12:25 6 been problems with the silos of management and 7 leadership.
 We have heard about hierarchy and problems 8 that might cause.
-We have heard that everybody was working very hard to do their best throughout many 9 parts of the Trust.
-What, in your view, was -- apart 10 12:25 11 from just focusing on performance, I am not really 12 talking about that, was there anything about the 13 culture that you felt was detrimental to taking all 14 these things forward?
-Apart from what you've just said?
-15 Α. 12:25 16 Those are the things we have heard about but was there 165 Q. 17 anything else missing?
+We have heard that everybody was 9 working very hard to do their best throughout many 10 parts of the Trust.
+What, in your view, was apart 12:25 11 from just focusing on performance, I am not really 12 talking about that, was there anything about the 13 culture that you felt was detrimental to taking all 14 these things forward?
+15 Α. Apart from what you've just said?
+12:25 16 165 Q. Those are the things we have heard about but was there 17 anything else missing?
 What was missing from your 18 perspective, because clearly you have strong feelings 19 about this?
-Everybody talks a lot of talk about 20 strategy and culture and all these things but when 12:25 you've worked in a system, sometimes you can identify 21 22 some specific things that need development to go forward.
+Everybody talks a lot of talk about 20 strategy and culture and all these things but when 12:25 21 you've worked in a system, sometimes you can identify 22 some specific things that need development to go 23 forward.
 What would they be?
-23 24 I believe in terms of communication, there were silos. Α.

-A. I believe in terms of communication, there were silos.
-In terms of management that would have been above me, people didn't necessarily follow their roles and responsibilities.
-That was actually a trend right across, and I would say that to you.
-Roles and responsibilities, for me, is every bit as important as following up a procedure.
-I need to know what my role is but I also need to know what your role is so that we don't overlap or I don't do your job, causing conflict and concern.
+24 Α. I believe in terms of communication, there were silos.
+25 Α. In terms of management that would have been above me, - 12:26 26 people didn't necessarily follow their roles and 27 responsibilities.
+That was actually a trend right 28 across, and I would say that to you.
+Roles and 29 responsibilities, for me, is every bit as important as